ShadowSlayer03/Cool_JavaScript_Projects/Quote Generator App/readme.md

 That's it!
 You should now see the Quote Generator App running locally on your machine.

  ## Usage
-- Click the "Generate Quote" button to get a random quote.
+- Click the "Random Quote" button to get a random quote.
 - Use the category buttons to generate new quotes by category.